openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 ======================================

-The map uses a color scale to indicate the percentage of current course enrollment represented by learners from each country.
+The map uses a color scale to indicate the percentage of current course enrollment represented by learners from each country or region.
 The darker the shade, the higher the enrollment percentage.
-You can view the current enrollment count for each country by moving your mouse over the map.
+You can view the current enrollment count for each country or region by moving your mouse over the map.

-In this example, the country with the highest number of enrolled learners is the United States.
-The cursor is pointing to Brazil, and a tooltip shows the number and percentage of learners enrolled in the course from that country.
+In this example, the country or region with the highest number of enrolled learners is the United States.
+The cursor is pointing to Brazil, and a tooltip shows the number and percentage of learners enrolled in the course from that country or region.

 .. image:: ../images/geography_chart.png
  :alt: Map showing the tooltip for the country of Brazil, which has 341